VertebrateResequencing/vr-pipe/README.md

 PATH.)
 You will also need samtools v1.3+ (https://github.com/samtools/samtools) for use in your actual setups, and htslib (https://github.com/samtools/htslib) installed and pointed to with the HTSLIB environment variable.
+Be sure to configure it with support for irods files if you expect to work with files stored in irods.

 You require Module::Build in order for the Build.PL script to work.
 It is recommended you 'install Bundle::CPAN' using 'cpan' prior to attempting setup.